Student Health Services at Moffitt Health Center

 Students must notify their instructors and the Dean of Students Office in order to keep those informed and aware of their absences.

-Any person(s) tested at Moffitt Health Center will be notified if their COVID-19 test is positive and then placed into the health center’s case management program in order to be monitored by the team of medical professionals during the 14 days of isolation period.
+Any person(s) tested at Moffitt Health Center will be notified if their COVID-19 test is positive.

 If at any point during self-isolation, the condition rapidly worsens with severe symptoms requiring emergency care, please call 911 for immediate help.
 Inform the 911 operator that you are positive for COVID-19.